Scabal: Redefining luxury one thread at a time

 With shipping costs reduced by approximately 30 per cent and transit times shortened, Scabal has seen significant improvements in its stateside delivery service.

-Using IPD, Scabal can send multiple pieces from its premises in Brussels to multiple recipients in a single destination country with the packages cleared through customs as a single shipment.
+Using IPD, Scabal can send multiple pieces from its premises in Brussels to multiple recipients in a single destination country/territory with the packages cleared through customs as a single shipment.
 For US orders, packages can be shipped and delivered within 48 hours.
 Through its integrated network, FedEx Express provides Scabal with full tracking visibility for each individual package at every stage of the shipping process.

 “The ease with which FedEx Express works has really helped to streamline both our domestic and international operations.
 While we’re not looking to conquer the world, with FedEx Express by our side, anything is possible!”
 Neil Hart, Global Sales Director, Scabal